 – Suggest three guests for a podcast discussion on the recent Slovakian crisis.

-– How could we easily create an online library of our cover illustrations, searchable by date, artist and keywords?
+– We have all of our cover images saved.
+How to create an online library of them, searchable by date, artist and keywords?

-– Outline an means of automatically ranking recent Tweets by clickthrough rate.
-If you could not do this, but could get close, explain how.
+– Outline a means of automatically ranking recent Tweets by clickthrough or engagement rate.

 – Suggest a new piece of software/an app/technological development that could benefit The Spectator.

 – Suggest three people who might write the Spectator diary.

 – Condense a Dominic Cummings blog post into 500 words.